emezac/dawn/README.md

   - Improved task output and variable resolution for complex data structures.
   - Support for both synchronous and asynchronous workflow engines.
   - Enhanced debugging and error reporting for task execution.
+- **Observability:**
+  - Logging and tracing to support debugging and workflow analysis.
+- **Services Container:**
+  - Centralized dependency management for framework-wide singletons
+  - Type-safe access to shared services like ToolRegistry and LLMInterface
+  - Proper dependency injection support throughout the framework
+  - Simplified management of service lifecycle and configuration

 ## Usage